Themezly/Documentation/pages/getting-started/how-to-install-creatus-theme-demo.md

 1. Your current installation backup
 2. Demo download from our server
 3. Extraction and demo installation
+4. Image sizes restore __( longest process )__
-4. Installation cleanup
+5. Installation cleanup

-As you can see from the above steps that the process is detailed thus it __might take longer__ to proceed.
-Please have patience and wait for the process to be finished.
+As you can see from the steps above that the process is detailed thus it __might take longer__ to proceed.
+The longest process is __Image sizes restore__ and its speed depends on the __amount of images used in demo and your server speed__.
+Our __biggest demos are Clean and Creatus__ because we have used many images __( 400+ )__ to display all available theme features for you.
+So we ask of you to have patience and wait for the process to be finished.

 ### Demo installation steps